crhall-writing/crhall-writing.github.io/_poems/the-family-business.md

 the skill of the trade--
 the best-kept secrets fall in place
-thinking deals were made with purpose
+thinking deals were made with basis
 they came to be in the times you were dreaming
 on the way to meetings
 have you ever gotten to your destination